sathvikbhagavan/trendtrackers/_portfolio/index.md

 # Analysis of different properties of the ligands

-Now lets start analysing some properties of these clusters to gain some insights.
+Now let us start analysing some properties of these clusters to gain some insights!

 ## Focusing In: The Target That Stands Out 🎯🦠

-Our analysis then led us to a critical decision, which HIV-1 target should we focus on?
+Our analysis then led us to a critical decision, which HIV-1 target should we particularly focus on?
 After analyzing the clusters, we found that the *Gag-Pol Polyprotein [489-587]* was the most prevalent target across all four groups (as illustrated below).
 This polyprotein is a key player in the virus’s lifecycle, making it a prime target for further exploration.

-So, we’ve decided to zoom in on gag-pol and dive deeper into the ligands that target this particular protein.
+So, we’ve decided to zoom in on Gag-Pol and dive deeper into the ligands that target this particular protein.

 {% include targets_by_cluster.html %}